italia/publiccode-crawler/.github/PULL_REQUEST_TEMPLATE/thirdparty.md

 <!-- All the following points MUST be checked before this PR will be considered
 -->
 - [ ] I read and understood the indications shown [here]().
+- [ ] My contribution represents a software opensource for which my repos provide the source code.
+- [ ] The software I am contributing has a clear open source licese and does not violate IPs or copyrights.
+- [ ] My rapos include a `publiccode.yml` file that I checked [here](https://publiccode-editor.developers.italia.it).

 <!-- If this PR is connected to an issue, please insert the issue number here